How it works

 Handling incoming messages

 When the agent receives an email or SMS, it needs instructions on what to do—otherwise it will likely ignore it.
 Add guidance in your agent’s instructions.
-Agents don’t store incoming messages automatically—there’s no built-in mailbox.
-Each incoming message triggers the agent, which processes it according to your instructions.
-If you want to keep a record of emails or sms messages, ask the agent to store them (for example in a database)Example use cases
+By default there is no mailbox layer—each incoming message triggers the agent, which processes it according to your instructions.
+The platform also keeps a copy of every sent and received email and SMS so you can review them in the UI (see Activity monitoring); message logging can be paused per agent from that tab.
+You can also ask the agent to keep its own record (for example in a database)Example use cases

 Sending emails:- “Every Friday, email me a summary of this week’s completed tasks”